|Support||Chat, Phone & Knowledge Base|

 |Weaknesses||Better pricing at sister companies|

 JustHost is a web hosting brand owned by Newfold Digital (formally Endurance International).
-They offer a standard selection of Linux-based web hosting solutions from shared hosting to VPS, though they focus on marketing their shared hosting solution (which is what most website owners need/want).
+They offer a standard selection of Linux-based web hosting solutions from shared hosting to VPS, though they focus on marketing their shared hosting solution (which is what most website owners need and want).

-Their data center is located in Provo, Utah within (what appears to be) the same facilities as their sister brand (see the review of Bluehost).
+Their data center is located in Provo, Utah, within (what appears to be) the same facilities as their sister brand Bluehost (see my review of Bluehost here).
 Like most web hosting companies, JustHost also provides email and various complementary services to web hosting.

-Here’s my JustHost Hosting review – structured with pros & cons based on my experience as a customer (and consultant to a customer of JustHost).
+I’ve used Justhost on multiple for multiple projects.
+Below is my JustHost Hosting review – complete with pros and cons based on my experience as a customer (and consultant to a customer of JustHost).

 |Plan||Basic||Plus||Choice Plus||Go Pro|